emaloney/MBDataEnvironment/README.md

 The Mockingbird Data Environment is particularly suited for building applications that can adapt to changes in server-side data models.

-It is a common scenario for iOS developers to have customers running old application versions.
-Some customers simply don't update their apps, while others are running hardware that can't run the latest operating systems.
+It is a common scenario for iOS developers to have users running old application versions.
+Some users simply don't update their apps, while others are running hardware that can't run the latest operating systems and application versions.

 For some types of apps, this isn't a big problem.
 But for apps that must communicate with network-based services, having lots of old versions out in the wild makes it difficult evolve your services.

-Over time, you will eventually face this tradeoff:
+Eventually, you will be faced with accepting one of these three less-than-ideal decisions:

-* Do you drop support for old versions, knowing that there's a risk of severing valuable relationships with users?
+* Do you drop support for old versions, knowing that there's a risk of severing valuable relationships with some of your users?

-* Or do you accept the expense and difficulty of maintaining a growing number of backend service versions over time?
+* Do you take on the expense and difficulty of maintaining and operating a growing number of legacy backend services over time?

+* Or do you resign yourself to never evolving your backend systems?

-The goal of the Mockingbird Data Environment is to allow you to avoid having to choose one at the expense of the other.
+The purpose of the Mockingbird Data Environment is to allow you to avoid having to choose one of these goals at the expense of the others.

 #### The Root of the Problem

 The way iOS applications are typically architected, the server defines the canonical data model and native client code is used to implement the logic required to extract meaningful information from that data.

-The problem with this architecture is that *both* the client *and* the server require detailed knowledge of a service's data structure.
+The problem with this architecture is that *both* the client *and* the server require intimate knowledge of the data schema.

 Some have attempted to address this with solutions that automatically generate client code from data schemas.
-While this is undoubtedly convenient and time-saving, the original problem remains: the knowledge is *compiled in* to the client and, once it is, it can't be changed.
-You're still going to end up with users running very old versions.
+While this is undoubtedly convenient and time-saving, the original problem remains: the knowledge of the data format is *compiled in* to the client application and can't be changed.
+You're still going to end up with some users running very old versions that will want to communicate with your services.

 Ideally, there would be only *one* place where knowledge of a data model would need to live.
-And since we've seen one big reason for that knowledge *not* to live on the client, it stands to reason that we should look to a server-based solution.

-By definition, the server *must* maintain knowledge of the data structure—after all, the server is responsible for creating that data structure in the first place.
+The long tail of legacy applications gives us one big reason for that knowledge *not* to be hard-coded into the client, so it stands to reason that we should look to a server-driven solution.
+After all, the server *must* maintain knowledge of the data structure anyway—it is responsible for creating that data structure in the first place.

 But if you think about what a client application really cares about, it's not the details of a data structure, it's specific bits of information embedded in that data structure.
+The data structure is merely a byproduct of the application's need to communicate with the server.

-An app might be interested in a *product list*, for example, but the fact that the product list can be assembled from information three levels deep into a JSON structure is merely incidental.
+An app might be interested in a product list, for example, but the fact that the product list is assembled from data three levels down in a particular JSON structure is incidental.

 #### The Solution

 The Mockingbird Data Environment allows you to build apps where the server can host the logic required to navigate the data structures it returns.
 Services can return a data model and also a set of expressions needed to extract meaningful information from that data model.

-Because everything is hosted on the server—both the data model and the knowledge of that data model—every installed copy of your app can automatically adapt to new data models whenever you choose to deploy them.
+Because everything is hosted on the server—both the data model and the knowledge of how to interpret that data model—every installed copy of your app can automatically adapt to new data models whenever you choose to deploy them.

-You can change the way your services return data any time you want.
-You won't need to resubmit your app for review, and you don't need to run multiple versions of your backend for legacy versions of your app.
+You won't need to resubmit your app for review every time you choose to change how your services communicate, and you don't need to run multiple versions of your backend to support legacy versions of your app.

+You will be able to evolve your services on your own schedule, and when you do, long-forgotten versions of your app will just keep working.

-Just use the Mockingbird Data Environment to decouple your native code from your server-side data.
+Let the Mockingbird Data Environment decouple your native code from the details of your server-side data.

 > This technique was discussed in more detail at the [iOSoho Developer's Symposium](http://www.meetup.com/iOSoho/events/181963632/) meetup on August 11th, 2014. ([Slides available at the Gilt Tech blog](http://tech.gilt.com/post/94663143169/handling-changes-to-your-server-side-data-model).)